 Bold Actions – Hugh McElroy, President & CEO

-- Top-to-bottom facility renovation is well underway.
+- Our top-to-bottom facility renovation is well underway.

 - All manufacturing work processes have been reflowed using value stream engineering.